Sorry for being so remiss in blogging! Here are some highlights of what we've been up to:

 I've decided that the character I most identify with is Jill from The Silver Chair.
 I know quite a few people who find Jill annoying and whiny (which stresses me out, seeing as how I identify with her!), but I see in myself so much of Jill's character.

+1. Jill feels the need to prove herself.
 Jill unintentionally causes Scrubb to fall off of the cliff after they arrive in Narnia.
 Why?
 Because she wanted to prove her bravery...but it was a little too much for her.
 The longer I'm alive (especially here in Ukraine), I realize more and more that I'm constantly trying to prove myself.
 I'm not quite sure who I need to impress or why I feel it's important, but I do it.

 2. Jill gives up her habit of repeating the "signs."

-Aslan gives Jill four signs that she is supposed to repeat daily.
+Aslangives Jill four signs that she is supposed torepeat daily.
 She does a great job of remembering the signs at the beginning of the quest, but over time, as she becomes weary and frustrated and annoyed, she gives up repeating the signs.
 I find myself doing this all the time.
 My entire reason for living in Ukraine is to share the hope that I've found, but so often, I'm too weary from trying to dredge up Russian all day, frustrated by my lack of success at life in general, and annoyed by cultural differences that I just want to put off my quiet time until later.
 That's the same as failing to repeat the signs, which does the same for me as it does for Jill: muddies my thoughts and smudges my purpose.

 3. Jill is often more focused on herself and her convenience than on her task.